 DID YOU MAKE THIS RECIPE??
 DON'T FORGET TO LEAVE FEEDBACK AND/OR CLICK A STAR RATING ON THE RECIPE CARD!

-For peanut butter oatmeal banana pancakes, add 1/4 cup - 1/2 creamy peanut butter to the batter before blending
+For peanut butter banana pancakes, add 1/4 cup - 1/2 creamy peanut butter to the batter before blending

 Great add-ins while cooking: chocolate chips, blueberries, raspberries, banana slices, or white chocolate chips